 Hydrocodone can minimize your reaction to pain and produce feelings of lightheadedness and euphoria in some people.
 These feelings create Vicodin’s potential for misuse and addiction.

-People who abuse Vicodin may become anxious and confused.
+People who misuse Vicodin may become anxious and confused.
 Seizures and convulsions can occur, and a slowed heartbeat can also develop.
-Serious Vicodin abuse can even result in a coma or death.
+Serious Vicodin misuse can result in coma or death.

 Still, Vicodin addiction can be tough to break because of withdrawal.
-Sometimes, you may experience symptoms of Vicodin withdrawal even when you have used it correctly.
+Sometimes, you may experience symptoms of Vicodin withdrawal even when you use it correctly.

 Symptoms of Vicodin withdrawal usually aren’t life-threatening.
 However, they can be unpleasant.
 Initial symptoms include: